sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### What other operations don't play well
-### well with `process.domain`?
+### well with `domain.active`?

 Good question!

 Package authors could note this.

-Also, as we find them, let's note them.
+If you find one, let package author know.

-Note: I'm opening a ticket with node-mongodb-native to find out more about this particular case.
+Note: It is probably feasible for domains to work.
+I'm opening a ticket with node-mongodb-native to find out more about this particular case.

 ### Can 100% uptime be achieved
-### just using domains?
+### just by using domains?

 ## No.

-### Not if only one instance of your app is running.
+### Not if only one instance of your app
+### is running.

-Note: When that instance is down, or restarting, perhaps due to re-thrown or uncaught error or deploy/upgrade, it's unavailable.
+Note: When that instance is down, or restarting, perhaps due to re-thrown error or uncaught exception or deploy/upgrade, it's unavailable.
 The time between when this process dies and its successor comes up?
 That's downtime.

 This brings us to #3...